-- j. development of a plan to assist survivors of attempted suicide and to assist students and school employees in coping with an attempted suicide or a suicide death within the school community; and - k. development of any other related program or activity for students or school employees. - 2.
-The policies, procedures, and guidelines adopted pursuant to subdivision one of this section shall specifically address the needs of highrisk groups, including, but not limited to, the following: - a. youth who have lost a friend or family member to suicide; - b. youth with disabilities or with chronic health conditions, including mental health and substance use conditions; - 14 c. youth experiencing homelessness or in out-of-home settings, such as 15 foster care; and - d.
+- 2. The policies, procedures, and guidelines adopted pursuant to subdivision one of this section shall specifically address the needs of high-risk groups, including, but not limited to, the following: - a. youth who have lost a friend or family member to suicide; - 5 b. youth with disabilities or with chronic health conditions, includ-6 ing mental health and substance use conditions; - 7 c. youth experiencing homelessness or in out-of-home settings, such as 8 foster care; and - d.
 LGBTQ youth.

-- 3. The policies, procedures, and guidelines adopted pursuant to subdivision one of this section shall be written to ensure that a school employee acts only within the authorization and scope of such employee's credential or license.
-Nothing in this section shall be construed as authorizing or encouraging a school employee to diagnose or treat mental health conditions unless such employee is specifically licensed and employed to do so. - 4.
+- 3. The policies, procedures, and quidelines adopted pursuant to subdi-vision one of this section shall be written to ensure that a school employee acts only within the authorization and scope of such employee's credential or license.
+Nothing in this section shall be construed as authorizing or encouraging a school employee to diagnose or treat mental health conditions unless such employee is specifically licensed pursuant to article one hundred sixty-three of this chapter, and employed to do so. - 4.
 Notwithstanding any other provision of law to the contrary, no cause of action may be brought for any loss or damage caused by any act or omission resulting from the implementation of the provisions of this article, or resulting from any training, or lack of training, required by this article.
-Nothing in this article shall be construed to impose any specific duty of care. - 30 5.
-To assist local educational agencies in developing policies for 31 student suicide prevention, the department shall develop and maintain 32 model policies, procedures, and quidelines in accordance with this section to serve as a guide for local educational agencies.
-Such model 33 policies, procedures, and guidelines shall be posted within thirty days 34 35 of their completion on the department's internet website, along with relevant resources and information to support schools in developing and 36 implementing the policies, procedures, and guidelines required under 37 38 subdivision one of this section. - 6.
+Nothing in this article shall be construed to impose any specific duty of care. - 5.
+To assist local educational agencies in developing policies for student suicide prevention, the department shall develop and maintain model policies, procedures, and guidelines in accordance with this section to serve as a guide for local educational agencies.
+Such model policies, procedures, and guidelines shall be posted within thirty days of their completion on the department's internet website, along with relevant resources and information to support schools in developing and implementing the policies, procedures, and guidelines required under subdivision one of this section. - 6.
 The governing board or body of a local educational agency that serves students in grades seven to twelve, inclusive, shall review, at minimum every fifth year following the effective date of this article, its policies, procedures, and guidelines on student suicide prevention and, if necessary, update such policies, procedures, and guidelines. - § 23.
 Application.
 The provisions of this article shall apply to all private and public educational institutions in New York state. - § 24.
 Severability and construction.
 The provisions of this article shall be severable, and if any court of competent jurisdiction declares any phrase, clause, sentence or provision of this article to be invalid, or its applicability to any government agency, person or circumstance is declared invalid, the remainder of this article and its relevant applicability shall not be affected.
 The provisions of this article shall be liberally construed to give effect to the purposes thereof. - § 3.
 This act shall take effect immediately.